jakearchibald/jakearchibald.com/static-build/posts/2025/10/present-and-future-of-progressive-image-rendering/index.md

 - Bad luck: your connection isn't great, so it's taking a while to fetch the whole image.
 - Good luck: a portion of the image has been received.

+Progressive rendering is a good experience when you hit this (not-)sweet spot, but you might not get to see it even on slow connections.
+It certainly isn't an alternative to taking care over your image sizes.

 Because of this, it feels like encoding an image in a way that enables a progressive render should be minimal cost in terms of file size overhead, and minimal/zero cost in decoding overhead in cases where progressive isn't needed.